Emese92/_bar-project/README.md

 ## Features
  ### Navigation Bar:
-   * Featured in all three pages: Home, Cocktail Menu and Reservation.
+   * Featured in all three pages: Home, Cocktail Menu, and Reservation.
    * This section will allow the user to easily navigate from page to page without using the ‘back’ button.

 ![Navigation](/assets/images/navigation.png)